DOMjudge/domjudge/doc/manual/develop.rst

   first dropping any existing database and then running ``bin/dj_setup_database -u root -r install``.

-Note that you don't have to drop and recreate the database everytime you run the tests; the tests are written in such a way that they keep working, even if you run them multple times.
+Note that you don't have to drop and recreate the database every time you run the tests; the tests are written in such a way that they keep working, even if you run them multiple times.

 Now to run the tests, execute the command::